MicrosoftDocs/minecraft-creator/creator/Documents/StructureBlocksTutorial.md

 :::image type="content" source="Media/StructureBlock/structureblockbyblock.png" alt-text="A statue loading in block by block in Adventure mode":::

-Let's say we want to load in a statue in Adventure mode, using an animation.
+Let's say we want to load a statue in Adventure mode, using an animation.
 This could be at the end of an epic adventure map to reward a player's persistence.

-We're going to place an impulse command block and use the structure command to load in the statue block by block.
-When users press an acacia button, the statue will load majestically.
+We're going to place an **impulse command block** and use the `/structure` command to load the statue block by block.
+When users press a button, the statue will appear majestically.

-1. Find an epic place for a statue to animate in.
+1. Find a good place for a statue.
-2. Open the console and type `/give @s command_block` to give yourself a command block.
+2. Open the chat console and type `/give @s command_block` to give yourself a command block.
-3. Type `/give @s acacia_button` to give yourself a acacia button.
+3. Type `/give @s acacia_button` to give yourself an button of any type of wood, such as acacia.
-4. Place the command block and acacia button on two adjacent blocks.
+4. Place the command block and acacia button on two blocks that are directly next to each other.
-5. Right click the command block.
+5. Right-click the command block.
+6. Enter:

-6. Enter `/structure load statue ~ ~ ~ 0_degrees none block_by_block 10` into the command input.
+`/structure load statue ~ ~ ~ 0_degrees none block_by_block 10`

+ ...into the command input.
-    - This loads in the structure called statue at the current location, does not rotate or mirror it, and animates it in one block at a time over ten seconds.
+ This loads the structure called **statue** at the current location, does not rotate or mirror it, and animates it in one block at a time over ten seconds.
 7. Go to your world settings and change the world from Creative to Adventure.
 8. Click the acacia button and watch the statue arrive!